ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Failed to destroy a mutex.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x5000C ( 327692) ulaERR_FATAL_MUTEX_LOCK Failed to lock mutex [\<0%s\>]**

 **Cause:** Failed to lock a mutex.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x5000D ( 327693) ulaERR_FATAL_MUTEX_UNLOCK Failed to unlock mutex [\<0%s\>]**

 **Cause:** Failed to unlock a mutex.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com).

 ### **ABORT**